Woodhorn (museum): Woodhorn Museum architecture

 The museum was first opened in 1989 but following major redevelopment with chief architect Tony Kettle, the museum reopened in October 2006.
 Now the buildings are protected with listed status and the location is recognised as a scheduled monument as it is the most well preserved example of a late 19th- to early 20th-century colliery in the North East of England.

 Kettle was inspired by monster coal cutting machines when redeveloping the new building, the Cutter, which sits alongside the original colliery buildings.
 The architecture and the museum contents, through displays, paintings, temporary exhibitions and archives tell Northumberland's story.

+The headframes were refurbished in 2026.